nmasur/nmasur.github.io/content/posts/nextcloud-caddy-nixos.md

 ```

 We have to make sure that Caddy's user will have access to talk to the
-NextCloud PHP service and access to the files served by NextCloud.
+Nextcloud PHP service and access to the files served by Nextcloud.

 ```nix
 services.phpfpm.pools.nextcloud.settings = {